- Let me start with a question about yourself. How did you get interested in theatre?

 Through such experiences, we learned how to deal with the others, how to represent them and how to involve them into our artistic process.
 We kept “othering” everything – performers, audiences and environment.
 When the otherness is perceived in the process, it will always problematize and complicate things.
 Such complexities of difference are now beginning to be the issues we have to address in this globalizing world.
 And the complexities at home, dealing with the multicultural, made us ready to go into regional and international activities.

 Again, NAC’s policy affected us.
 Under the initiative of Goh Ching Lee who was the director of Singapore Arts Festival at NAC then, it introduced a grant scheme for international collaboration in the 2000s to encourage Singaporean artists to co-produce works with their foreign counterparts.
 There were theatre companies who wanted to do it like us, and NAC responded to such demands.
-It became a great help for us to pursue this direction.
+It became a great help for us to pursue this direction. - Then TNS started M1 Singapore Fringe Festival in 2005.
+How did it start?

 Singapore’s telephone company M1 has long been sponsoring us.
 It started when one guy named Chua Swee Kiat who had once worked at Shell moved to M1.
 One day we got an email from him saying; “I got money.
 Do you want to do a festival?”
 He watched our lunchtime performances at the Shell venue and was convinced that TNS would be a good and responsible partner to handle it.
 Of course we said, “Yes!”
 That time we wished to have a youth festival because NAC had just closed down its Young People’s Theatre program after struggling to make money.
-We believed that there should be a platform for the young, and we named our festival M1 Youth Connection which was launched in 1998.
-After a while, we struggled to bring in young adults as the audience because of the word “youth”.
-Our main audience was kids.
-So we renamed it to M1 Theatre Connect in 2004.
+We believed that there should be a platform for the young, and we named our festival

 In that one year, we suddenly felt the change in the scene.
 It was very quickly being internationalized.
 Everything became international.
 NAC’s mission statement also changed to incorporate an agenda to develop Singapore into a global city.
 So we wrote to M1 and suggested to change it once again to M1 Singapore Fringe Festival.
 First they were reluctant because we had just changed the name, but we persuaded them.
 I believe it was a right decision.
-Since then the festival has been more internationalized and media started to cover it more seriously.
+Since then the festival has been more internationalized and media started to cover it more seriously. - Every year you set a theme and participating works in the Festival are selected according to it.
+What is the idea behind this policy?

 We wanted our festival to be socially engaged, the same as TNS.
 We wanted a festival that could inscribe a presence of the arts on people’s minds.
 Thus we decided to set a theme.
 We understood that our approach was against what the “fringe” had been.
 People come to Edinburgh Fringe to rebel against the curated Edinburgh Festival.
 So, at the beginning, people asked us, “What are you “fringe” to?
 Why is it curated and you claim it to be a fringe?”